A varifold formulation of mean curvature flow with Dirichlet or dynamic boundary conditions: Existence results of sharp interface limit

-\begin{remark} As we mentioned in the case of Dirichlet boundary condition, the integrality of the Radon measure only in the interior $\Omega$ follows from the interior argument of Tonegawa \cite{tone} or Takasao and Tonegawa \cite{taka.tone} by using the local monotonicity formula.
-Thus we have that $\sigma^{-1}_0\mu_t$ is a $(n-1)$-integral Radon measure in $\Omega$ for a.e. $t\geq 0$, where $\sigma_0:=\int_{-1}^{1}\sqrt{2W(u)}\,du$. \end{remark}
+\begin{remark} As we mention in the case of Dirichlet boundary conditions, the integrality of the Radon measure only in the interior $\Omega$ follows from the interior argument of Tonegawa \cite{Tonegawa02} or Takasao and Tonegawa \cite{TaTo} by using the local monotonicity formula.
+Thus we may expect that $\sigma^{-1}_0\mu_t$ is a $(n-1)$-integral Radon measure in $\Omega$ for a.e. $t\geq 0$, where we recall that $\sigma_0$ is defined as $\sigma_0 \coloneqq \int_{-1}^{1}\sqrt{2W(u)}\,du = 4/3$. \end{remark}